- Financial Services

-As a global leader in vehicle leasing and loans, Toyota Credit Canada Inc. (TCCI) sought to expand its offerings and services to further empower their customers and enter new markets.
-Unfortunately, technical debt linked to an ongoing reliance on legacy COBOL based mainframe applications, proved to be a considerable challenge.
-The mainframe system, which was over 30 years old, was driving a negative user experience for internal employees and customers alike.
-In particular, its lack of flexibility made it costly to maintain, difficult to integrate efficiently with ancillary systems and was largely inhibiting TCCI from capitalizing on new opportunities and pursuing innovative go-to-market strategies.
+As a global leader in vehicle leasing and loans, Toyota Credit Canada Inc. (TCCI) is continuously seeking to expand its offerings and services to further empower customers and enter new markets.
+However, a lack of flexibility with its legacy CICS-based lease and loan system is impeding the organization from capitalizing on new opportunities and pursuing innovative go-to-market strategies.

 “We like working with AppCentrica because they approach things with an open mind.
 They don’t have a product on the shelf behind them that they want to sell to you.
-There’s a level of trust that we do not always have with some of our other business partners.”
+There’s a higher level of trust because we know they are solely focused on achieving our business objectives.”

-Due to the sheer complexity of TCCI’s existing infrastructure, the project was subdivided into a series of different phases.
-One of the largest being aimed at empowering customers with better access to self-service options and reducing the burden on in-house service teams.
-To address these needs, AppCentrica designed and delivered a brand-new customer portal using AWS cloud resources.
+Due to the sheer complexity of TCCI’s existing infrastructure, the program was subdivided into a series of projects.
+One of the initial initiatives, a customer portal completed in early 2020, was aimed at empowering customers with better access to self-service, reducing the burden on internal service teams.
+AppCentrica designed and delivered a brand-new customer portal using AWS cloud resources.